ckearl/ICA7/README.md

 > The Bootstrap documentation says to put the javascript link at the end of the body tag.
 While this is a good practice, it's preferable to put it in the head tag.
 You can do so by adding the `defer` attribute to the script tag.
 This will make the browser load the script after the page has been parsed (equivalent to putting it at the bottom of the `<body>` element).

 ### Q2.
 Add a Bootstrap Navbar
-Bessides the hero section, the Navbar is one of the most important elements of a website.
+Bessides a `hero` section, the navigation bar is one of the most important elements of a website.
 It is the first thing a user sees when they visit your website.
 It is important to make sure the Navbar is visually appealing and easy to use.

 Navigate to the Bootstrap documentation to find a a Bootstrap Navbar to add to your `ica7.html` file.
 You can use any of the Navbar examples provided in the documentation.
 You can also customize the Navbar to your liking.
 Make sure to add the Navbar to the top of your `ica7.html` file and configure the links in the Navbar to have navigable functionality on your page.